PLL Brought Back This Character & It Might Break Our Hearts

 11. Was anyone worried that Mary was able to escape out of Radley?

-12. Or what about the fact that Peter could not tell the difference between his next door neighbor and new mum, Jessica, and escaped mental hospital patient he had never seen before, Mary?
+12. Or what about the fact that Peter could not tell the difference between his next door neighbor and new mom, Jessica, and escaped mental hospital patient he had never seen before, Mary?

 13. Am I missing any of the DiLaurentis/Drake/Hastings children here?
 I have: Charlotte (Vanessa Ray), Spencer, Ali, Jason (Drew Van Acker), and Melissa (Torrey DeVitto).